Measuring the Graph Concordance of Locally Dependent Observations: Conclusion

 \section{Conclusion}

-This paper proposes a new measure that gauges the relevance of a given graph in explaining an observed random vector laid on the graph.
+This paper proposes a new measure that gauges the relevance of a given graph in explaining the cross-sectional dependence of an observed random vector laid on the graph.
+Examples include homophily on social networks and network interference of treatments.
 This paper develops a method of permutation inference for the measure, and shows that this method exhibits two-tier validity.

 The inference procedure does not require a complex set of conditions or a delicate choice of tuning parameters.
-Furthermore, the procedure does not presume any functional relationships among observables, and hence is suitable for a diagnostic purpose in investigating the role of a graph in explaining an observed random vector.
+Furthermore, the procedure does not presume any functional relationships among observables, and hence is suitable for a diagnostic purpose in investigating the role of a graph in explaining the cross-sectional dependence of an observed random vector.